Carlabuonomo/DataVizProject/questions.md

 > What is the trend in successful shots as a function of time remaining, taking into account the total number of rebounds after each shot?

 **Graph**
-Online graph with a curve for successful shots and a curve for rebounds as a function of time remaining.
+Line graph with a curve for successful shots and a curve for rebounds as a function of time remaining.
 **Associated variables**
 time_remaining, made, rebounds